Skip to content

 _: &getKubeconfig "rm -f ../kubeconfig_{{ .name }}; aws eks --region {{ .variables.region }} update-kubeconfig --name {{ .name }} --kubeconfig ../kubeconfig_{{ .name }}"

-and execute it with a pre-hook in each unit:
+And execute it with a pre-hook in each unit:

 - name: cert-manager-issuer